Blockery-io/public_code/pubsub/python/README.md

 Modify `docker-compose.yml` by inserting appropriate values for the following environment variables:

       SUBSCRIBE_KEY: "yourkey" (Get this on your org dashboard)
-      UUID: "youruuid" (An arbitrary value you can set to identify your app.
-Set to anything)
+      UUID: "youruuid" (Get this on your org dashboard)
       AUTH_KEY: "authkey" (Generate one of these via the Generate Token PubNub at https://app.blockery.io/organizations)
       CHANNEL_NAME: "12345_request_results" (Get this on your org dashboard)